HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     ![Uploading folders](../../../../images/drag_and_drop_2.png)

-3. (Optional) Upon dropping your files and folders, a warning prompt will appear if the number of rich media assets you want to upload exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.
+3. (Optional) Upon dropping your rich media assets, a warning prompt will appear if the number of files and folders you want to upload exceeds the limit set using the `maxBulkUploadWithoutWarning` parameter configured in Helm.

     ![Warning to confirm number of files uploaded in bulk](../../../../images/Bulk_Upload_Warning_Digital_Asset_Management.png)